Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 	-	CNN can be applied to unseen objects! **(zero-shot learning)**
 -	Architecture
 	-	They use the proposed P-Net model from DeepIGeoS
+	-	They also show that P-Net generalizes better than FCN and U-Net for unseen objects/organs
 -	![](../images/bifseg.png)

+## Results
+-	They compare in 2D with
+	-	GrabCut, FCN, U-Net, Slic-Seg, Random Walks
+-	In 3D with
+	-	3D Grab Cut, DeepMedic, HighRes3DNet, GeoS, GrowCut
+	-	They use T1c for training and evaluate on T1c and FLAIR images

 # DEXTR (2018)